Himalayan Yoga Academy

 Characteristics of a healthy person

-From the point of view of Yoga, a healthy person has a body that has the wealth of the body (kaya sampat), the vitality of the breath, the peace of mind, positive attitudes and a healthy expression of emotions.
-Yoga views health and disease in a holistic way and hence it does not look at health or disease in a one-dimensional manner.
-In fact it makes it clear that unless the harmony of the complete human system is achieved, the person is not in a state of health.
+From the point of view of Yoga, a healthy person has a body that has the wealth of the body (kaya sampat), the vitality of the breath, the peace of mind, a positive attitude, and a healthy expression of emotions.
+Yoga views health and disease holistically and hence it does not look at health or disease in a one-dimensional manner.
+It makes it clear that unless the harmony of the complete human system is achieved, the person is not in a state of health.

-Of course Yoga gives ideas how to stay healthy.
-Yoga prescribes four major approaches to a healthy living.
-Ahara, healthy diet, vihara, a healthy and spiritually conscious lifestyle, bhavana, healthy and positive attitudes towards oneself and the world, and finally sadhana or abhyasa, practices which include engaging the body, breath, and mind.
+Of course, Yoga gives ideas on how to stay healthy.
+Yoga prescribes four major approaches to healthy living.
+Ahara, a healthy diet, vihara, a healthy and spiritually conscious lifestyle, bhavana, healthy and positive attitudes towards oneself and the world.
+And finally sadhana or abhyasa, practices that include engaging the body, breath, and mind.
 In sadhana we have tools such as asana, pranayama, mudra, etc.

-By practicing all the four we use a holistic approach to regain holistic health.
+By practicing all four we use a holistic approach to regain holistic health.
 The greatness of Yoga is that it offers a multidimensional approach to healthy living with a multitude of tools.
-Yoga also teaches us that we have to find tools that are appropriate for us, considering different parameters such as our age, our stage in life, our capacities, the seasons of the year and other such individual centric parameters.
-Thus for optimum health each individual needs to adopt a personalized practice.
+Yoga also teaches us that we have to find tools that are appropriate for us, considering different parameters such as our age, our stage in life, our capacities, the seasons of the year, and other such individual-centric parameters.
+Thus for optimum health, each individual needs to adopt a personalized practice.
 The theory of one size fits all doesn’t work for Yoga.

-Achieving and maintaining health is an ongoing process, shaped by both the evolution of health care knowledge and practices as well as personal strategies and organized interventions for staying healthy.
+Achieving and maintaining health is an ongoing process shaped by the evolution of healthcare knowledge and practices.
+It also depends on personal strategies and organized interventions for staying healthy.

 Physical exercise enhances or maintains physical fitness and overall health and wellness.
 It strengthens muscles and improves the cardiovascular system.